-One interesting thing about the economy is that relatively large numbers of people worked from their home: 7.89% of the workforce.
-While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
+A relatively large number of people in Golden telecommute to their jobs.
+Overall, about 9.53% of the workforce works from home.
+While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Golden is also a college town, where lots of students live while attending area colleges.
 Because of the high percentage of people living in Golden enrolled in college, Golden has a number of services, amenities and opportunities geared towards the needs and activities of students.

-The per capita income in Golden in 2010 was $35,619, which is wealthy relative to Colorado and the nation.
-This equates to an annual income of $142,476 for a family of four.
+The per capita income in Golden in 2010 was $34,207, which is upper middle income relative to Colorado, and wealthy relative to the rest of the US.
+This equates to an annual income of $136,828 for a family of four.
 However, Golden contains both very wealthy and poor people as well.